salabs/Epimetheus/end_to_end_tests/README.md

 If you wish to execute tests locally you need to have a few things covered.
 - You need Epimetheus Running Somewhere, while developing this will usually be local installation
 - You need to have the correct python packages installed to execute robot framework tests.
+- You need to have chromedriver installed correctly.

 #### Installing Robot Framework Packages